A Complete History of the Brave and Loyal Soldiers from Nepal

 The Anglo-Nepalese War (1814-1816): Birth of a Legendary Alliance

-The turning point in Gurkha history came during the Anglo-Nepalese War, also known as the Gurkha War, from 1814 to 1816.
-Triggered by border disputes and Nepal's expansion into northern India, the conflict pitted the British East India Company against the fierce Gorkha forces.
+The turning point in Gurkha history came during the Anglo-Nepalese War from 1814 to 1816.
+It was also called the Gurkha War.
+Border disputes and Nepal's expansion into northern India triggered the conflict.
+The British East India Company fought against the fierce Gorkha forces.
 Despite the British advantage in technology and numbers, the Gurkhas' knowledge of the Himalayan terrain and guerrilla tactics inflicted heavy losses.
 Battles like Nalapani Fort showcased their bravery, where Gurkha commander Balbhadra Kunwar defended against overwhelming odds.

 Recruitment and Early Service: Building the Gurkha Legacy

-Post-war recruitment formalized under the British Indian Army, drawing from Nepal's hill tribes.
+Post-war recruitment formalized under the British Indian Army, drawing from Nepal's hill group.
 By 1817, Gurkhas participated in the Pindari War, defeating marauding horsemen in Gujarat and Mirzapur.
-Their loyalty shone during the Anglo-Sikh Wars (1845-1846 and 1848-1849), where they fought valiantly at Aliwal and Sobraon, earning praise for their "ardent courage."
+Their loyalty shone during the Anglo-Sikh Wars (1845-1846 and 1848-1849), where they fought valiantly at Aliwal and Sobraon, earning praise for their ardent courage.

 The Indian Rebellion of 1857 (Sepoy Mutiny) was a defining moment.
 While many Indian units rebelled, Gurkhas remained steadfastly loyal.
 The Sirmoor Battalion (later 2nd Gurkha Rifles) defended Hindu Rao's house in Delhi for three months, repelling 26 attacks and suffering 327 casualties out of 490 men.
 Queen Victoria honored them with the Queen's Truncheon, a unique regimental color still carried today.
 Twelve Nepalese Army regiments also aided the British at Lucknow under Jung Bahadur Rana.